Private cars are unsuited to a dense city structure yet they are still widely used. Public transport systems are obviously inadequate.

 There is a modern fascination for trains and even trams.
 They hum as they accelerate; their doors open and close with a satisfying swish.

-This was the cartoon future we absorbed when we were kids.
-By ordering yesterday’s futuristic systems city leaders obtain international bragging rights among colleagues with the same childish visions.
+This was the cartoon future we saw on TV when we were kids.
+By ordering yesterday’s visions of the future, city leaders obtain international bragging rights among colleagues with the same childish memories.

 But vehicles that run on rails can’t collect passengers from their homes.
 They can’t provide service on demand.
 They don’t offer the most direct route from A to B. And they can’t be rerouted in special circumstances.

-They are far more expensive than modern buses and are less fuel-efficient Still more greenhouse gases are produced when the trams and trains and their rails and stations are constructed.
+Trams and trains are far more expensive than modern buses and are less fuel-efficient.
+Even more greenhouse gases are produced when their tracks and stations are constructed.
 Manufacturers in this sector have not kept up with the automotive industry in technological development.

 When the next generation of electrically powered, driverless road vehicles becomes available in the 2020s, rail vehicles will fall even farther behind.